llpeterson/internetworking/impl.md

 world have the engineers and DevOps skills needed to take advantage of this technology, whereas others still prefer pre-packaged and integrated solutions that support the management and command line interfaces they are familiar with.
-As is often the case, business culture changes more slowly than technology.